RainDarkNess/QUIC/README.md

 my quic test app

-to launch app you must open this path in terminal <root_directory>/Client (or) Server/MyApp.Skia.Gtk/ after you must write this "dotnet run"
+to launch app you must open this path in terminal <root_directory>/Client (or) Server/MyApp.Skia.Gtk/ after this you must write this "dotnet run"